dcorns/exploreSocketIO/README.md

 'nodeExpress'-Demonstrates how to establish communications in node express.

-'areYouDeaf'-Demonstrates basic interaction between the client and server.
+'canYouHearMe'-Demonstrates basic interaction between the client and server.

 'shutupalready'-Demonstrates the ability to spread a function across the client and server